Chart Color Schemes

 Hawthorn - South hosts a young demographic, positioning it in the bottom quartile nationwide

-Hawthorn-South's median age is 34 years, which is lower than Greater Melbourne's average of 37 and considerably younger than Australia's median age of 38.
-Compared to Greater Melbourne, Hawthorn-South has a higher concentration of residents aged 25-34 (24.1%) but fewer residents aged 5-14 (7.0%).
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-According to the 2021 Census, the population aged 15-24 has increased from 15.6% to 19.3%, while the 35-44 age group has declined from 14.5% to 12.7%.
-Population forecasts for 2041 indicate significant demographic changes in Hawthorn-South, with the 25-34 cohort projected to grow by 14%, adding 469 residents and reaching a total of 3,717.
-Conversely, the 0-4 age group is expected to show minimal growth of just 2%, adding only 5 people.
+Hawthorn-South's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's average of 38 years.
+Compared to Greater Melbourne, Hawthorn-South has a higher percentage of residents aged 25-34 (24.1%) but fewer residents aged 5-14 (7.0%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and now, the population aged 15 to 24 has increased from 15.6% to 19.3%, while the 35 to 44 age group has decreased from 14.5% to 12.7%.
+By 2041, population forecasts indicate substantial demographic changes for Hawthorn-South.
+The 25 to 34 age cohort is projected to grow by 14%, adding 469 residents to reach a total of 3,717.
+Conversely, the 0 to 4 age cohort shows minimal growth of just 2% (adding only 5 people).